Grégory Duruz: Later years

 Duruz then moved to New Zealand and signed for the Knights.
 He played for them in their 2006–07 season in the that season's A-League.
 The team finished the season in last position and the club was then disbanded.
 Duruz returned to Switzerland and played for FC Chiasso during the second half of the 2006–07 Challenge League season.
 He then played two seasons for amateur club FC La Tour/Le Pâquier in the 1st League Classic, fourth tier of Swiss football.
 He then moved to Servette FC and ended his active playing career.

-International
+International career

-He has represented Switzerland at U-16, U-18, U-20 and U-21 level.
+Duruz has represented Switzerland at U-16, U-18, U-20 and U-21 level.

-Private life
+Personal life

-He speaks three languages: German, French and English.
+Duruz speaks three languages: German, French and English.
 He did his apprentship as clerk in a bank before signing his professional footballer contract.
 After his career he completer further education, became football coach and experience sports coach.
 Since July 2022 he is employed as Entrepreneur de football & Talent Manager for Neuchâtel Xamax FCS.